AATools/mq-metrics-pyclient/README.md

 After that, you should set up your Prometheus server to collect metrics from Pushgateway (`http://<hostname>:9091/metrics`).

-Via command-line arguments you can specify `host` and `port` for remote pushgateway or just `port` for pushgateway on non-default port.
+You can specify `host` and `port` for pushgateway and time interval in seconds between collecting metrics via command-line arguments.

 ```bash
 python3 mq_metrics_client.py -h